Miss Sophia's Diary

-"Miss Sophia's Diary", or "The Diary of Miss Sophie", is a short story by the Chinese author Ding Ling, the story confides around a young women who has tuberculosis and has left her family for Beijing.
+Miss Sophia's Diary, or The Diary of Miss Sophie, is a confessional fictional diary by the Chinese author Ding Ling written in 1927.
+The story confides around a young woman who has tuberculosis and has left her family for Beijing.
 She struggles with her identity and the story describes her life through first person diary entries.
 This type of writing can give impressions of the daily struggle of a modern woman in China.
 The entries consist of her thoughts and emotions, in particularly about her relationships, sexuality and feelings towards her inner desires.

 History

 "Miss Sophia's Diary" was written in 1927 and first published in the influential Early Republic of China "Fiction Monthly" (小说月报).
-Ding Ling named the main character after Sofia Perovskaya, a Russian revolutionary who was executed for orchestrating the assassination of the tsar Alexandr II.
+Ding Ling named the main character after Sofia Perovskaya, a Russian revolutionary who was executed for orchestrating the assassination of the Tsar Alexander II.